 The method is systematic and includes four steps:

-1. Problem Dissection Worksheet
+1. Problem dissection

 Whether we are distressed due to a physical illness, a mental condition, or a personal loss, it is usually these four aspects that make us unhappy.